ibexa/documentation-developer/docs/search/search_api.md

 ## SearchService

-[`SearchService`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-SearchService.html) enables you to perform search queries using the PHP API.
+[`SearchService`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-SearchService.html) enables you to perform search queries by using the PHP API.

 The service should be [injected into the constructor of your command or controller](php_api.md#service-container).